matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

 # Amazon Elasticsearch with UltraWarm - CDK Template

 This is a CDK project to automate the creation of a basic Amazon Elasticsearch cluster with UltraWarm.
-This is for my own learning purposes.
 This is a test project and certain settings do not follow best practices for production usage.

 Read more about UltraWarm for Amazon Elasticsearch here: